 Dr. Greene’s Answer:

 Many people are unaware of the problems associated with some of the components used in making vaccines (aside from the infectious agent itself).
-Potential toxicity from mercury in vaccines is a hot issue right now and has relevance for all newborns.
-This controversy has led to new (July 7, 1999) guidelines from the American Academy of Pediatrics (AAP) and the United States Public Health Service (PHS) that call for removing mercury in all forms from all vaccines.
+Potential toxicity from mercury in vaccines has been a hot issue and has relevance for all newborns.
+This controversy led to guidelines on July 7, 1999 from the American Academy of Pediatrics (AAP) and the United States Public Health Service (PHS) that called for removing mercury in all forms from all vaccines.
 But what about other hidden ingredients in vaccines?

 The current measles-mumps-rubella vaccine (MMR) does not contain a significant amount of egg proteins (but two other vaccines do).
 As recently as 1994, the AAP recommended skin testing of all children with severe egg allergies before they received the MMR.
 This is no longer necessary.
 Even those with dramatic egg allergies are extremely unlikely to have an anaphylactic reaction to the MMR.
 The benefits of the vaccine far outweigh the risks.